Statement of Intent

-When an informal complaint is received it is expected to be resolved by the individual in receipt of the complaint.
-When the issue cannot be resolved a formal complaint needs to be issued.
+When an informal complaint is received, it is expected to be resolved by the individual receiving the complaint.
+A formal complaint needs to

-In instances where a complaint has been received by VQ Solutions Ltd, the individual in receipt of the complaint shall record the following key details:
+In instances where VQ Solutions Ltd has received a complaint, the individual in receipt of the complaint shall record the following key

 - The name and contact details of the individual raising the complaint;

-- The date upon which the complaint is raised;
+- The date upon which the complaint is submitted;

 - The date on which the complaint relates to;